Friday, June 29, 2018

 Cover them, and heat the resulting enclosed spaces in the winter and air-condition them in the summer.
 Don't ask me how; I'm not a civil engineer.
 To aid in the execution phase, we have the creative, young minds at Algonquin College.
 They have a Center for Construction Excellence right there.

 Make the project a multi-generational effort, to be advanced incrementally as cash flow permits, like the way they built the great cathedrals of Europe.
 The many benefits would likewise increase incrementally; you wouldn't need to wait for some distant completion date to begin enjoying them.
 Begin building at the main transitway stations where there are already predictable crowds of people predictably exposed to the elements with no car.
 Build the network of covered sidewalks radially and progressively outward from these stations until the whole city is served by the new infrastructure.
-As a practical matter, each house or workplace would also have a covered passageway connecting it to the sidewalk.
+Each house or workplace would also have a covered passageway connecting it to the sidewalk.

 Such a system could also be viewed as a network of large air ducts that could be used to distribute centrally heated/cooled air to local homes and businesses, resulting in economies of scale.
 Therefore, individual homes and businesses would need much smaller furnaces and air conditioners, just sufficient to make up the difference between personal preferences and the publicly available temperatures.
 An all-purpose Peltier-effect device in each building might be sufficient.